Cool off with a refreshing glass of Blueberry Granita, an iconic Sicilian treat!

 Granita is made with a few simple ingredients: sugar, water, in most cases lemon juice and your choice of fruit.
 No fancy equipment such as an ice cream maker is necessary.

-A simple syrup with sugar and water is prepared, flavoured with lemon juice, the blueberries are added and simmered for a few minutes.
+-A simple syrup with sugar and water is prepared, flavoured with lemon juice, after which the blueberries are added and simmered for a few minutes.
 The mixture is puréed, passed through a sieve and frozen.
 At this point you need to be present for the next 5 or 6 hours.

-As the granita freezes, it requires stirring every hour or so in order to break up the ice crystals.
+-As the granita freezes, it requires stirring every hour or so with a fork in order to break up the ice crystals.
 This process is what ensures you have granita instead of a huge blueberry popsicle!
 When the granita is fully frozen, it is scraped with the tines of a fork and scooped for serving.

 Tips and suggestions:

-Granita has an icy, crystallized texture but if you prefer a smoother texture, you can place your frozen granita in a food processor and blend until smooth.
+-Granita has an icy, crystallized texture but if you prefer a smoother texture, you can place your frozen granita in a food processor and blend until smooth for about 10 seconds just before serving.

 Ingredients